 Just so you know, this post may contain affiliate links.
 Meaning I receive commissions for purchases made through those links, at no cost to you.
 You can read for more info.

-In this post I’m going to cover the dos and don’ts of feeding chickens to keep them healthy.
-And I’ll go over the different types of feed available.
-Then I’ll go over some things not to give your birds as well as some things that are OK in moderation.
-Because our backyard birds are omnivores, and they love to eat just about anything.
+Since our backyard birds are omnivores, and love to eat just about anything, I’m going to cover the dos and don’ts of feeding chickens to keep them healthy.
+Furthermore, I’ll go over the different types of feed available.
+And I’ll list some things not to give your birds as well as some things that are OK in moderation.

 - Chick Starter for healthy chicks